h4km4k/esp_frequency-converter_controller/README.md

 # esp_frequency-converter_controller
 This is a repository to control a frequency converter (with 0-10V) via web interface.

+The ESP8266 and ESP32-Websocket version is not latest, please do it by yourself if you need it.

 #### CONTRIBUTION: Thanks to Ole for designing and printing the 3D parts used in this project.
 Your contribution made the hardware setup possible!